zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Now, bottling up your feelings is usually considere d a bad thing.
 However, as we know, to be an adult you have to hide your emotions  often, and you probably should in many cases.
 Some parents believe, however , that their children should be able to express whatever emotion they’re feeling  and that's just okay.
 My parents did not believe that, I can assure you.
 “Tr ust me,” we would say – believe me.

 Mrs. Mason, however, believes it's not a good idea for her son to bottle up his feelings.
 She says to Carl, “You should have just g iven him the cookies to pacify him.”
-“To pacify” (pacify) means to calm down, to m ake someone feel more relaxed, especially somebody who's angry or upset.
+“To pacify” (pacify) means to calm down, to make someone feel more relaxed, especially somebody who's angry or upset.
 That's the meaning here anyway.
 “To pacify” is a verb that we would probabl y use once again, more often than not, for a child or children.

 Carl says “Really?
 I didn't want to spoil him.”
 “To  spoil (spoil) someone” is to give a child everything he or she wants, so that the chi ld never learns any discipline, never learns that he or she has to accept a “no” so metimes in life.
 There are, of course, many parents who spoil their children, who give their children everything they want and then they grow up and they become my neighbor, and well, it's not a happy situation.
 But I moved recently so I'm actu ally talking about my old neighbor, not my new neighbors.
-My new neighbors ar e great…except for the dog that is always making noise.
+My new neighbors are great…except for the dog that is always making noise.
 Otherwise, they're  wonderful!
 (Well, and their cars sometimes is in my way, but really, they're pr etty good.)

 Carl thinks that Jason seem to have too much energy  and he didn't want to give him another cookie, so that he would have a “sugar rush.”
 A “sugar rush” is a temporary feeling of having a lot of energy that yo u get when you eat or drink something with a lot of sugar in it.

 Mrs. Mason says, “Next time, you should just do wha t he wants.
 He will grow out of this willful stage soon.”
-“To grow out of someth ing” means to become older, to become more mature, to no longer do the sorts of ba d things that you might have done when you were younger.
+“To grow out of someth ing” means to become older, to become more mature, to no longer do the sorts of bad things that you might have done when you were younger.
 Mrs. Mason thanks Jason  will grow out of this willful stage, this willful period in his developme nt as a child.

 Carl says, “Next time?”
 Mrs. Mason says, “Yes.
 Didn 't you say you could babysit Jason again on Saturday night?”
 “To babysit,” we've  already defined, is to take